apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 #### <a name="queries-structured-content"></a>B - Queries for structured content

 Queries in previous examples were based on mostly unstructured content where no nodeType restrictions were applied.
-However in many cases the nodes being queried confirm to certain structure.
-For example you have following content
+However, in many cases the nodes being queried confirm to certain structure.
+For example, you have the following content

 ```
 /content/dam/assets/december/banner.png